YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

    Open the page that was built.
 Click on the area to the right of WAITING labels to edit the renderer.
    1. Specify days of week in 3 letters like "Sun" and separate them with an "&".
 And possible to select 'All'.
 This is for bundling templates together.
-   1. It is possible to replicate renderers, not limited to TemplateA and TemplateB.
-And manually change the names of TemplateA and TemplateB as they are just names of the templates.
+   1. It is possible to replicate renderers, not limited to Template-A and Template-B. And manually change the names of Template-A and Template-B as they are just names of the templates.
+A block can have a maximum of seven renderings, but if the weekdays overlap, only one of them will be executed.
+During runtime, the block with renderings be removed.

  ![someautomaticmarkdownlink (12)](https://user-images.githubusercontent.com/111847207/233835850-e9cebb43-fc8a-4a9e-a13d-5a32dd06f38f.gif)